USRSE/rse-stories/pages/about.md

 If you are interested in being interviewed for our show, please let us know!
 There is no official release schedule or advertising, so the interaction is fun and casual, and releases will be done as they are recorded and edited.
+We ask participants to create their RSE Phenotype, a plot that show the dimensions that define, and communities they are relevant for, as a practice in self introspection using the <a href="https://us-rse.org/rse-phenotype/" target="_blank">RSE Phenotype Generator</a>.
+It's up to you if you want to share the final graphic with RSE Stories, but we encourage you to do so!

-<a class="btn btn-primary get-started-btn" href="https://forms.gle/8NBVQYwTgDs4X7HN7">Sign Up</a>
+<a style="text-decoration:none" class="btn btn-primary get-started-btn" href="https://forms.gle/8NBVQYwTgDs4X7HN7">Sign Up</a>